dsc-courses/dsc30-2023-su/lessons/linear-collections.md

 We need to shift all the following elements down by 1 to maintain the `ArrayList` class invariant.
 The i-th index in the array must hold the i-th value in the list; we can't have any gaps in the array!
 If we didn't shift all the following elements down by 1, methods like `toString` would no longer work.
 </details>

-Shifting elements takes time.
-If the initial approach for implementing `ArrayList` was too slow for clients, then this approach could also be too slow for them. **Linked nodes** are an alternative to arrays for representing an ordered sequence of elements.
+Shifting elements can take a lot of time: if we want to remove the first element in an `ArrayList`, every other element needs to move over too. **Linked nodes** are an alternative to arrays for representing an ordered sequence of elements.
 Whereas arrays store all the elements together in memory, each linked node contains its own element and a "link" or reference to the next node.
 For example, our `LinkedList` class can represent linked nodes with a `Node` class consisting of two fields:

 - The value of the node's element as the `value` field.
 - A reference to the `next` element in the list.